 The economics of cultural heritage is a discipline that requires greater attention.
 A foremost economic concern is tourism, which is increasingly trying to project Malta as a cultural destination.
 In this regard, it is imperative that tourism does not become a commercial entertainment reducing the cultural heritage into a mere decoration.
-The commercialisation of access to cultural heritage risks leading to an over exploitation of the same heritage.
-This might cause its degradation and its depreciation through overuse in the process.
+The commercialisation of the access to cultural heritage risks leading to an over exploitation of the same heritage, causing its degradation in the process and its depreciation through overuse.